Number E Small Batch Tea

 A Brand Like No Other

-As for the rebranding, Auger said he and Pelletier invested in some work by a marketing and design firm to come up with a new logo as well as an attractive and user-friendly website.
+As for the rebranding, Auger said he and Pelletier invested in some work by a marketing and design studio to come up with a new logo as well as an attractive and user-friendly website.
 Along the way, Pelletier also earned her certification as a tea sommelier, a rare distinction in this part of Ontario.
 On each package of tea sold, there are also instructions on the proper method for steeping tea to get the optimal benefit from the leaves.

 “Tea that has been steeped the right way will be a thousand times better.
 So, we make sure to explain that directly to the customer, but when people buy a bag there are also instructions on it.
 Tea companies that care about the quality of the experience for the customer will do that,” Auger said.